ga-wdi-boston/wdi_1_js_demo_objects/README.md

 For example, we want to change each person to have an occupation that is shown in the describe function?

-Use Object literals for instances that will exist only once, Singletons, in your application.
+Use Object literals for instances that will exist only once in your application.
+Sometimes you'll hear a single object referred to as a **Singleton**.

 For example,if you have only one  Company or Team in you app then create only one instance of it.

 Later, we will see how to emulate a class in Javascript that will be used to creates instances, objects, of something.
+One way to think about a class is that it's a *Factory* that produces objects.

-### Using Object Literals to create a Namespace.
+## Using Object Literals to create a Namespace.

 Javascript namespaces are used to disambiguate names in an application.
-This is so that names in an application do not conflict.
+We create **namespaces** so that variable names in an application do not conflict.

-Typically, name conflict may happen when using a third-party library or plug-in.
+Typically, name conflicts may happen when using a third-party library or plug-in.
+The library has a global variable named  `count`.
+And your program has a global variable named `count`.

-_We will use namespaces later when we create objects._
+If your program doesn't know about the library `count` and your code changes `count`, **the gates of hell will open and you'll be thrown into it.
+Gnashing teeth, etc.**

+Your changing library code can cause **VERY** difficult to find errors.

+__Create a file js/personAppNamespace.js__

 __Note:__
 _The var PersonApp = PersonApp || {}; will be set in each file that uses the namespace._